OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 # Conclusion
-Through the solution created, the main business needs for our client have been met.
-We are able to automatically ingest the maintenance work orders from spreadsheets on a daily schedule, transform them, load them to database / data warehouse and finally visualize the data.
+Through the solution created, the main business needs for my client has been met.
+I am able to automatically ingest the maintenance work orders from spreadsheets on a daily schedule, transform them, load them to database / data warehouse and finally visualize the data.
 The key metric 'Resolution Rate' can be monitored by the client through this Dashboard.

 The functional and non-functional requirements for this solution have been carefully considered in the design and implementation, and this pipeline can be scaled up / improved when there is a technical and practical reason to do so.